IPS-Eye-White

 The word mysticism is a combination of mystic and ism.
 Mystic (Greek mystes) originally referred to an initiate of a mystery religion - one of many secret cults in the Greco-Roman world that offered religious experiences largely unknown in the official public religions.

-Differing from Lectio Divina only in methodology, Contemplative Prayer or meditation (also known as centering prayer, listening prayer, breath prayer etc.) is one of many mystical practices taught as part of the Contemplative Spirituality movement.
-The basic premise of contemplative spirituality is pantheistic (God is all).
+Differing from Lectio Divina only in methodology Contemplative Prayer, also known as centering prayer, listening prayer, breath prayer etc., is one of many mystical practices taught as part of the Contemplative Spirituality movement.
+However, both the words ‘contemplative and 'prayer' are very misleading.

-The word 'prayer' is rather misleading since it does not resemble any prayer in the New Testament.
-In fact, it is not prayer at all, but a supposed mystical encounter with the Father.
-In fact the word 'contemplation' is very misleading.
-The dictionary meaning of 'contemplation' is to look at attentively and thoughtfully; to consider carefully and at length; to ponder; to view or consider with continued attention.
+The dictionary meaning of 'contemplate' is to look at attentively and thoughtfully; to consider carefully and at length; to ponder; to view or consider with continued attention.

 Contemplative prayer, in its simplest form, is prayer in which you still your thoughts … this puts you in a better state to be aware of Gods presence, and it makes you better able to hear God's voice correcting, guiding, and directing you.
 Instead of coming with a "to do" list for God, you come with no agenda.
 The fundamental idea is to simply enjoy the companionship of God, stilling your own thoughts so you can listen should God choose to speak.
 For this reason, contemplative prayer is sometimes referred to as "the prayer of silence".
 [01]